Timurid invasions of Georgia: Fifth invasion

 In the winter of 1399, Timur breached the borders of Kingdom of Georgia with 100,000 specially chosen soldiers, under Timur, and Ibrahim I of Shirvan.
 They then crossed Kura river on a pontoon bridge, and hacked the path with machetes to avoid Georgian sentries.
 They caught Kakheti, and Hereti by surprise before they could flee, and hide their property.
 A Georgian general Khimisha delayed the Timurids by tactical evasion, and those who were forewarned escaped to the caves and forests.
 Timur's forces looted and burned churches and monasteries.
 They slaughtered civilians in their hiding places.
 Tens of thousands were pressed into slavery or were massacred.

-Sixth invasions
+Sixth invasion

 In the spring of 1400, Timur moved back to destroy the Kingdom of Georgia once and for all.
 He demanded that George VII should hand over the Jalayirid Tahir but George VII refused and met Timur at the Sagim River in Kvemo Kartli, but suffered a defeat.
 After the war, of those who survived the fighting and reprisals, many thousands died of hunger and disease, and 60,000 survivors were enslaved and carried away by Timur's troops.